 Sadly, in 1981 news came that the sisters were leaving the parish, leading to an increased financial burden of operating school.
 This same a year the first self-study and accreditation was completed.
 The following year, the school year opened with a full lay faculty with Mrs. Delores Schaeffer as the principal.
 Just one year after the departure of the Precious Blood Sisters, St. Theodore parish celebrated its centennial in 1983.

 In 1994 a long-term planning study was started but never completed or implemented due to the retirement of Fr.
 Knoll.
 Major renovations began in 1996 when the loft of the auditorium of the school building was renovated and turned into a library and major works was done to the kitchen and school cafeteria.
 Likewise, in 1996 a kindergarten program was initiated and a computer lab was opened.

 A third self-study was completed in 1997 and in 1999 planning for new buildings and renovation of the older buildings was begun.
 One year later, with the approval of the Archdiocese construction was begun on renovations and the new building.
 The new building would include parish/school offices, teacher workroom and lounge, a parish center / gymnasium, cafeteria, 5 new classrooms, increased restroom and additional storage space.
 The new facility, having been dedicated by Bishop Nauman, opened for the 2001 – 2002 school year

 In 2005 school enrollment grew to 179 students and 113 families.
-In 2015, the current principal Mrs. Kelly Cassinger was hired as principal and in the summer of 2019 the parish offices were moved to a separate building on the campus.
-Today St. Theodore is a growing and thriving school of 188 students.
+In the summer of 2019 the parish offices were moved to a separate building on the campus.
+In the fall of 2021, the preschool was fully integrated into the St. Theodore School.
+Starting in the fall of 2022, Mrs. Molly Molitor became the principle.
+Today St. Theodore is a growing and thriving school of 252 k-8 students and 55 preschool students .